nphotchkin/TypeLang.app/README.md

  - Determine ranks and names per number of words
  - Add some call of duty like logos for these ranks.

+CREATE THE MODEL FOR YOU!
+ - Users can feedback to the model how many stars it required for them to complete and you can select average pack lenght then learn from user there rate of learning.

 ..

 # Developers